Zach Wamp: 2010 gubernatorial election

 On January 5, 2009, Wamp announced that he would run for Governor of Tennessee in the Republican primaries.
 In the primary, he placed second with 29% of the vote.

 On July 23, 2010, Hotline OnCall published statements made by Wamp in an interview, in which he said that the health care reforms proposed during the Obama administration had placed state governments in "an untenable position".
 Wamp also suggested the possibility of secession arising from opposition to the federal government, stating "I hope that the American people will go to the ballot box in 2010 and 2012 so that states are not forced to consider separation from this government", as well as expressing support for Texas Governor Rick Perry's similar statements regarding secession.
 Wamp's statements drew national attention, prompting Wamp to state that his remarks were misinterpreted, and that he did not support secession.
 Opponent Ron Ramsey labeled the remarks Wamp's "over-the-top temperament and overheated, sometimes crazy rhetoric".

 Wamp was unsuccessful in his bid to be the Republican candidate for Tennessee's Governor, losing to Bill Haslam in the August 5, 2010 open primary.

 After Congress

-After leaving office, he became involved in political reform efforts, including joining nine other former members of Congress to co-author a 2021 opinion editorial advocating reforms of Congress.
+After leaving office, he launched a consulting firm Zach Wamp Consulting/Business Development representing mostly energy and security related firms.
+He also joined with two others to start a STEM awareness, Computer Science and Coding platform called Learning Blade which went national and sold to E-Dynamic Learning and ultimately to Pearson.
+He also became involved in political reform efforts, including joining nine other former members of Congress to co-author a 2021 opinion editorial advocating reforms of Congress.

+As a volunteer, he chaired the planning team for the National Prayer Breakfast from 2016-2023 and as Chairman of the Gospel Music Foundation he led the Capital raise and development of the Museum of Christian & Gospel Music in downtown Nashville which opened on October 3, 2025.